Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 The electrical circuit for the measurements was established and simulated in ATP to acquire the meter readings Zmed<sub>LPM</sub> following the procedures detailed in Section 2.2 of the associated research paper.
 Furthermore, the lumped parameter modeling used in [our previous work](https://github.com/Alexandregiacomellileal/A-New-Approach-Towards-Error-Reduction-in-Ground-Resistance-Measurements-Based-on-Clamp-on-Method) [^1] was also established and simulated in ATP for comparative purposes.
 The ATP files used by the authors are [[23_model_rod1.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/23_model_rod1.acp)], [[23_model.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/23_model.acp)], [[23_model_rod3.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/23_model_rod3.acp)], [[celulapi_COMSOL_k_RLC.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/celulapi_COMSOL_k_RLC.acp)], [[celulapi_COMSOL_k_RLC_rod1.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/celulapi_COMSOL_k_RLC_rod1.acp)], and [[celulapi_COMSOL_k_RLC_rod3.acp](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/celulapi_COMSOL_k_RLC_rod3.acp)].

+### $k$ Parameter Estimation

+In our quest to mitigate the impact of mutual coupling in measurements and address distortions arising from the utilization of an equivalent semi-spherical representation of the horizontal electrode, we are engaged in refining the estimation process.
+Our focus is on enhancing accuracy and reliability by systematically assessing and adjusting the parameters involved in the measurement system.

+According to Section 3.1 of the associated research article, the parameter k was estimated to be 0.7 for a distance between the turbine grounding and the adjacent horizontal electrode of 22 cm (defined as $s$).

 ### Results